Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 #### Exclude page from PDF

 We do not want to include the 'Not for You' page when generating a PDF file.
-This can be configured using the `excludeFromPdf` property in `Settings.json`.
+Configure the `excludeFromPdf` property in `Settings.json` to exclude pages from pdf.

 ```json{linenos=false,hl_lines="10"}
 // File: /App/Settings.json